dibartneck/air_quality_monitor/README.md

 -------: | ------ | ------------:
 1 | CO2 Bricklet 2.0 | 89.99
 1 | Air Quality Bricklet | 29.99
-1 | LSD Bricklet 128x64 | 32.99
+1 | LCD Bricklet 128x64 | 32.99
 1 | HAT Zero Brick | 14.99
 1 | Tabletop Weather Station | 15.99
 4 | Bricklet Cable (7p - 7p) | 0.79
 1 | Mounting Kit 12 mm | 1.69
 2 | Mounting Kit 9 mm | 1.69
-1 | Mounting Kit for Raspberry PI | 1.99
+1 | Mounting Kit for Raspberry PI Zero| 1.99

-Furtherorde you need the following parts for the raspberry:
+Furtherorde you need the following parts for the raspberry.
+A raspberry zero wm is recomanded because it fits into the tabletop station enclousure:
 Quantity | Part | Price (in €)
 -------: | ---- | -----------:
-1 | Raspberry Pi Zero | 19.99
+1 | Raspberry Pi Zero WM| 19.99
 1 | USB A to USB micro cable | 3.99
 1 | SD Card 16 GB | 12.99
 1 | USB Power Supply | 6.99

-Assembly of the station is in analogy to Tabetop weather station.
+Assembly of the station is in analogy to the Tabetop weather station.
 You should fix the raspberry zero with double-sided adhesive tape.
 Be careful not damaging the brocklet cables.

 ### 2. Software and Installation